manabie-com/manabie-com.github.io/content/posts/manage-list-feature-flags-with-file/index.md

 slug = "manage-list-flags-with-file"
 +++

+Have you ever struggle having an overview of the feature toggles across your services and applications, especially when you have a lot on the table?
+We've been there before!
-In this blog, we will learn how to create a list of feature toggles in Unleash using file.
-First, let's learn some concept of feature toggle and Unleash
+In this blog, let's learn how to create a list of feature toggles in Unleash using file.
+But first, let's learn some concept of feature toggle and Unleash
 #### What is feature toggle (feature flag)?
 Feature toggle (Feature flag) is a technique that allows you to disable some functionality of your application, through settings, without having to deploy new code.
 #### What is Unleash?
 [Unleash](https://docs.getunleash.io/) is a feature toggle system, that gives you a great overview of all feature toggles across all your applications and services.
 It comes with official client implementations for Java, Node.js, Go, Ruby, Python and .Net.
-#### Why do we use file to create feature flags instead of Admin UI?
+#### Why we use file to create feature flags instead of Admin UI?
-In Manabie, we manage the addition and removal of feature flags with pull request, so we need a solution to manage the list of feature flags by file.
+At Manabie, we manage the addition and removal of feature flags with pull request, so we need a solution to manage the list of feature flags by file.
 Developers can see and change the list of feature flags by modifying this file, don't need to access the admin page.
-The list of feature flags will be updated after we deploy new code backend.
+The list of feature flags will be updated after we deploy new backend code.
 #### How to use file to manage list of feature flags in Unleash?
 To run Unleash locally, we need:
 * [Node.js](https://nodejs.org/en/download/) (version 14 or later)